Congratulations on your admission to UW-Madison!

-Our pre-arrival newsletter is an important email series that we send out to newly admitted international students from July to August.
+Our pre-arrival newsletter is an important email series that we send out to newly admitted international students.
 These newsletters provide useful information and resources to help you plan ahead so you can arrive on time and transition smoothly to living in Madison and studying at the University.
 Please read them carefully as they include important announcements about travel, housing options, health and safety concerns, and more.
-The newsletters linked below are from last fall.
-They will be replaced with our Fall 2020 newsletters as we send them out in July and August.

 Planning Your Trip & Getting to Campus